-Perfect for kids this vegetable loaded healthy pasta with pesto, asparagus and peas, is delicious and the ideal option for when you feel lazy and little time but want an easy and comforting meal.
+Perfect for kids this vegetable-loaded healthy pasta with peas, asparagus and pesto, is delicious and the ideal option for when you feel lazy and little time but want an easy and comforting meal.

 The extra vegetables in the recipe not only add fibers, but will make sure that you fill full and satisfied, meaning that in the end you will feel less need to snack after your meal and will fill fuller for longer.